manuelpalaciosinza/springboot-store/README.md

-# Spring Boot Store – Proyecto del Curso "Mastering REST API Development"
+# Spring Boot Store – Project from "Mastering REST API Development" Course

-Este repositorio contiene el proyecto que desarrollé como parte del curso **Mastering REST API Development** dictado por [Mosh Hamedani](https://codewithmosh.com/).
+This repository contains the project I developed as part of the Mastering REST API Development course by Mosh Hamedani.

-El objetivo del proyecto es construir una API REST completa usando **Spring Boot**, aplicando buenas prácticas como arquitectura en capas, manejo de excepciones, validaciones, JWT para autenticación, y conexión con una base de datos PostgreSQL.
+The goal of this project is to build a complete REST API using Spring Boot, applying best practices such as layered architecture, exception handling, validations, JWT-based authentication, and connection to a MySQL database.

 ---

-## Tecnologías utilizadas
+## Technologies Used

 - Java 17
 - Spring Boot